 |Network Coverage||Provides in-network and out-of-network coverage||Provides in-network coverage only||Provides in-network and out-of-network coverage|

 |Generally copays||Generally copays||Generally deductible and coinsurance|

 The level of medical coverage you receive for medical services is based on whether your physician participates in the POMCO-PHCS/Multiplan network.
-You should confirm that your medical providers are in the network.
-If your provider does not participate and you would like POMCO to attempt to recruit him or her, please complete the “Recruit a Physician” form on the POMCO website.
+You should confirm that your medical providers are in the network before each visit, because the network is subject to change.
+If your provider does not participate and you would like POMCO to attempt to recruit him or her, please contact POMCO Member Services at 877-461-7844.

-SU pays most of the cost of your medical coverage and you pay the remaining cost of the premium through pre-tax payroll deduction.
+SU pays a significant portion of the cost of your medical coverage and you pay the remaining cost of the premium through pre-tax payroll deduction.
 Benefits-eligible employees default into the Schedule A contribution rates for medical coverage unless they qualify, apply and are approved for Schedule B contributions.
-Graduate Assistants and Fellows are automatically defaulted to Schedule B contributions.
+Graduate Assistants are automatically defaulted to Schedule B contributions.